ellikleint-lgtm/databases-group-project/README.md

 # databases-group-project
-Group project for Databases course – Gender differences in movie genre ratings
+Group project G for Databases course – Gender differences in movie genre ratings
 # Databases Group Project
 ## Gender Differences in Movie Genre Ratings

-This repository contains the group project for the Databases course.
+This repository contains the group project G for the Databases course.

 ## Project Overview
 We analyze gender differences in movie ratings across genres using a relational database and exploratory visualizations.

 ## Data
-The project is based on the MovieLens dataset.
+This project is based on the MovieLens dataset.
 Relevant files:
 - `data.csv`: ratings (user, movie, rating, timestamp)
 - `user.csv`: user metadata (gender, age, occupation)